CarolinaRamon/CarolinaRamon/README.md

-### Hi there 👋
+### Hi there

-For the last three years, I have been learning how to code.
-I'm very happy to have discovered a passion in programming!
-What I ❤ the most is to have an idea and bring it to life through coding ⚡.
-I’m currently looking for my first job in IT as a developer.
-My goal is to specialize in MERN, the popular JavaScript stack, that is the reason why I'm learning NodeJS and React in depth now.
-Also, I'm studying Programming Technology at university.
-Besides, I have two 4-year degrees: one in English teaching and the other one in translation.
+I'm currently looking for my first job in IT.
+My learning focus now is MERN, the popular JavaScript stack.
+Also, I'm studying Programming Technology at university, where I learned C programming.

 📫 WOULD YOU LIKE TO CONTACT ME?:
-I’m based in Argentina, but I can work remotely for you!
+I’m based in Argentina, but I can work remotely for you.
 Feel free to send a connection request or reach out any time.

-💪 My personal webpage & portfolio:
+My personal webpage & portfolio: https://carolina-ramon.netlify.app
-https://carolina-ramon.netlify.app

-🚀 My LinkedIn:
+My LinkedIn:
 www.linkedin.com/in/ramoncarolina

-Thanks for stopping by!
+Thanks for stopping by.
 Best regards
 Carolina